hpcloud-mon/ansible-monasca-schema/README.md

           memorysize: 125M
           maxmemorysize: 250M
 ```
+- vertica_max_client_sessions - The max number of allowed client sessions.
+Default is 50

 ## TODO
 - The notification engine user could be given readonly access to the db but in the current setup there is no way